The “$695 MSRP for only $299!” bikesdirect.com myth

 Tires should be checked for proper inflation before each ride

 #2: Have each bike’s tires inflated to appropriate pressure, right in front of you.
 This is as important, if not more so, than the saddle height.
-If you ride the ultimate carbon-framed bike with its tires carrying only 80psi, vs a much-less-expensive machine with its tires running at full rated pressure (120psi), can you guess which is going to have a faster ride???
+If you ride the ultimate carbon-framed bike with its tires carrying only 70psi, vs a much-less-expensive machine with its tires running at “normal” pressure (100psi), can you guess which is going to have a faster ride???
 I recognize that this is going to annoy a whole lot of salespeople, who will pinch a tire with their fingers and say it’s fine, but this is a really important point.
 A tire even 10psi low is not giving you the ride you need.
-Always test-ride with fully-inflated tires, period.
-(Exceptions?
-Yes, for someone under 130 pounds the pressure can be dropped a bit, as low as 100psi for a 23c tire width)
+Always test tire pressure before you ride, with a gauge.

 #3: Ask if the salesperson could run you through the gears on a stand, just to make sure you know how they’re supposed to work (which you probably do) and to ensure that they’re properly adjusted.
 There are a lot of reasons why a new bike might not have perfectly-adjusted gears (including kids playing with the levers when the bikes are in the rack), but we don’t care about the “why” for now.
 We just want to make sure things will work the way they’re supposed to on the test ride!